LArkema/dctransistor_website/setup.md

 ### Troubleshooting
 Though the board shouldn't have any problems that aren't quickly addressed through an update, it is possible that something may prevent your board from automatically updating itself or that an issue with the boards goes unnoticed.

-If this happens, first manually install the most recent software version using the instructions under [customize your board](#customize-your-board).
+If this happens, first manually install the most recent software version using the instructions under [customize your board](/customize/).

 If the problem persists with the latest software version, send an email to <a href="mailto:support@dctransistor.com">support@dctransistor.com</a> or create an issue on [GitHub](https://github.com/LArkema/dctransistor-project/issues)

 <figure>
   <img src="/images/setup_complete.jpg">
   <figcaption style="text-align: center">7.
-After donwloading, the board resets and begins showing train locations</figcaption>
+After downloading, the board resets and begins showing train locations</figcaption>
 </figure>